vklya/pokedex/README.md

 ## Tech stack

-This app was created using such technologies as HTML, CSS (SASS), React (Components & Hooks), RestApi.
+This app was created using such technologies as HTML, CSS (SASS), JavaScript, React (Components & Hooks), RestAPI.

 ## How to run it